slamdev/golang-http-service/README.md

 # golang-http-service

-TODO:

-- adjust readme

 Template for creating HTTP service

 ## Components

 ### HTTP API

-API is defined in [OpenAPI 3](https://swagger.io/specification/) format in the [openapi.yaml](api/openapi.yaml) file.
+API is defined in [OpenAPI 3](https://swagger.io/specification/v3/) format in the [openapi.yaml](api/openapi.yaml) file.
 DTOs and service interface code is generated using [oapi-codegen](https://github.com/deepmap/oapi-codegen).

 ### HTTP server

 [Echo](https://echo.labstack.com/) framework is used to manage routes.
-API generator has a nice integration with the framework also
+API generator has a nice integration with this framework.

 ### Configuration

 Application configuration is defined [application.yaml](configs/application.yaml) file.
 There is **profiles** system that allows to use and merge multiple configuration files together.
 It is controlled with **ACTIVE_PROFILES** environment variable.
 E.g.: `ACTIVE_PROFILES=cloud,dev` will merge these files together:

 1. application.yaml
 2. application-cloud.yaml